Skip to main content

 • General condition of the home/quality of construction

 All of the above and more can make the installation or replacement more labor-intensive for air conditioner contractors.
 For example, if the existing ductwork is undersized or in need of repair, your contractor may need to spend extra time sealing or replacing ductwork before completing the installation.
-Larger, multi-story homes may be better suited to a zoned system with two or more AC units, or using supplemental ductless systems.
+Larger, multi-story homes may be better suited to a zoned system with two or more central AC units, or using supplemental ductless systems.
 Naturally, these systems will add cost for the additional units and any additional zone controls and duct dampers required.
 And, even a properly sized and installed air conditioner might struggle on hotter days if the home is poorly insulated and sealed.

 Additionally, previous energy-saving modifications to the home, such as upgraded insulation, energy-efficient windows and even ENERGY STAR® qualified roofing may also reduce the peak cooling capacity requirements of the system that is required, potentially reducing cost.